Judge not, and you will not be judged; condemn not, and you will not be condemned;

 can be activated and kept going by reciprocal exchange or left dormant until needed.

 Sarah Blaffer Hrdy – “Mothers and Others – the evolutionary origins of mutual understanding”

-of your good reputation come back to you.
+your good actions come back to you.

 “Bus driver gives a homeless man a £5 note – has his generosity rewarded by good

 Giving for the sake of giving, without thought of return.